RyanDeivert555/H4H-2024/README.md

-Test Read Me, will update later, now will push to main branch
+Test Read Me, will update later, now will push to irene branch